ladybug-tools/ladybug-web/analemma-3d/readme.md

 ## Issues

+* Firefox: if script is top window and sharing 'not now' is selected, then script fails to complete loading - but does load if not in top window - see script running at top of read me
 * Open Street Maps - and other maps - not showing because of HTTPS issues

 ## Things To Do / Road Map / Wish List

+* Add wide lines
 * If not top window, don't just go to Sydney but go to a location where the Sun is shining
 * Add more Solar calculations - from Solar calculator
 * Background: color, gradient or skybox
 * Add 3D cartography
-* Add display of current map source and copyright notices
 * Add choice of 3D objects
-* Add the ability to change the north point based on an angle
+* Add the ability to change the north point based on an angle?
 	* Select type of north point
 * Add an option to re-scale the sun path
-* Add a button for top view and also save view to file.

 * Do something when Google API reports no time zone
 * Animations / lighten end darken sky
 	* Every hour of every day